Mo7ammedd/Backend-NodeJS-Summer-Training-/README.md

 # Backend-NodeJS-Summer-Training

 Welcome to the Backend Node.js Summer Training repository!
-This project aims to provide a comprehensive introduction to backend development using Node.js during the summer training period.
+This project aims to provide a comprehensive introduction to backend development using Node.js during the summer training period in ITI Suez Canal University.

 ## Table of Contents